SCMxASI/SCMxASI/README.md

 - 👋 Hi, I’m @SCMxASI
-- 👀 I’m interested in Ai&Ml and Front-end Web Dev
+- 👀 I’m interested in Ai, Front-end and Software Development
 - 🌱 I’m currently Pursuing Artificial Intellingence and Machine Learning.
-- 💞️ I’m looking for a Internship.
+- 👀 I’m looking for a Internship.
-- 📫 How to reach me mohamedasifoffl@gmail.com (Student mail)
+- 📫 How to reach me?,  mohamedasifoffl@gmail.com
 - 😄 MALE.

 <!---